CrayLabs/SmartSim-Scaling/PERFORMANCE.md

 that this is because the model and script are on the same node, therefore, it takes less time to communicate.

 ## Throughput Standard

+The following are standard deployement scaling results from the cpp-throughput.

 #### Throughput Std Run Configuration File
 ```bash